 What is Base64?

-Base64 is a binary-to-text encoding system that is often used to encode binary data, particularly when such data needs to be saved and transported across text-based medium.
-This encoding helps to ensure that the data remains unchanged throughout transit.
-Base64 is widely used in a variety of applications, including email and storing complicated data in XML or JSON.
+Base64 is a binary-to-text encoding technique that is commonly used to encode binary data when it has to be preserved and moved across text-based medium.
+This encoding ensures that the data remains unmodified throughout transport.
+Base64 is extensively utilized in a broad range of applications, including email and the storage of complex data in XML or JSON.

-The binary data is converted into a series of 8-bit bytes, which are then represented as 64 separate printable characters in Base64 encoding, hence the name ‘Base64’.
-The particular set of characters chosen for the 64 required for the base can differ between implementations.
-The main technique is to select 64 characters that are members of a subset shared by most encodings as well as printable.
-This combination makes it unlikely that the data would be altered in transit through services such as email, which were previously not 8-bit clean.
+The binary data is translated into a sequence of 8-bit bytes, which are then represented as 64 distinct printable characters in Base64 encoding, thus the name ‘Base64’.
+The characters used for the 64 necessary for the base might vary between implementations.
+The fundamental strategy is to choose 64 characters from a subset that is shared by most encodings and is also printable.
+Because of this combination, it is unlikely that the data would be changed in transit via services such as email, which were previously not 8-bit clean.
 For the first 62 values, the Base64 index table comprises A-Z, a-z, 0-9, +, and /.
 The ‘+’ and ‘/’ characters are used to pad the encoded value at the conclusion.

 What is SQL?

-SQL, which stands for Structured Query Language, is a standard language that is used to communicate with and manipulate databases.
-It is particularly useful in handling structured data, i.e., data incorporating relations among entities and variables.
+SQL (Structured Query Language) is a standard language used to interface with and manage databases.
+It is especially beneficial when dealing with structured data, which includes relationships between entities and variables.

 There are two main types of SQL: DDL (Data Definition Language) and DML (Data Manipulation Language).
 DDL includes commands such as CREATE